CloudCannon/documentation/_editing/9_javascript.md

 title: JavaScript
 ---

-CloudCannon's Visual Editor works with JavaScript, you just need to make sure that the editable content is in the DOM at page load.
+The CloudCannon editor works with JavaScript, as long as the editable content is in the DOM on page load.

-HTML that you render with JavaScript is not editable.
+HTML rendered with JavaScript is not editable.

-If you want to detect if you're in the CloudCannon editor you can do this:
+To detect if a page is accessed inside the CloudCannon editor, use this snippet:

 {% highlight javascript %}
 if (window.location.host === "app.cloudcannon.com") {